You are viewing a story from harrypotterfanfiction.com

 Giving up on healing spells, little Draco carefully, lovingly, snuggled up close beside his beloved dog and buried his tearful face into her soft black fur.

 Draco cried himself to sleep under the tree with her by his side, but awoke in his bed the next morning.
-When he realized she wasn’t there, he remembered that it was real.
-That his father really did kill her and she really was dead and that it hadn’t been a nightmare.
+When he realized Stella wasn’t there, he remembered the sad reality.
+His father really had killed her and she really was dead and that it hadn’t been a nightmare.
 It had really happened.